cpichard/usdtweak/README.md

 The project is almost self contained and only needs:

 - [cmake](https://cmake.org/) installed (version > 3.14)
-- a C++14 compiler installed: MSVC 19 or 17, g++ or clang++.
+- a C++17 compiler installed: MSVC 19 or 17, g++ or clang++.
-- a build of [Universal Scene Description](https://github.com/PixarAnimationStudios/USD/releases/tag/v23.05) version >= 20.11.
-I am not sure the USD libraries provided with maya or houdini would work, in theory they should, let me know if you manage to compile with them.
+- a build of [Universal Scene Description](https://github.com/PixarAnimationStudios/USD/releases/tag/v23.11) version >= 20.11.
+In theory the USD libraries provided with maya or houdini should work but they are not tested, let me know if you manage to compile with them.

-If you managed to build USD, compiling usdtweak should be easy, you need to provide cmake with only 1 required variables:
+If you built USD, compiling usdtweak should be easy, you need to provide cmake with only 1 required variables:

 - __pxr_DIR__ pointing to the USD installation directory containing the file pxrConfig.cmake